NISHIKA-17/pawned-empire/README.md

-# ♟️ Pawned Empire – A Chess Blitz Game
+# ♟️ Pawned Empire – Every empire begins with a move.

 A **modern, responsive chess blitz game** built using **React**, **TypeScript**, and **Tailwind CSS** — designed and developed from scratch in just **4 hours**.
 Strategic gameplay meets clean code, styled UI, and scalable architecture.